movementbuff/offthegridgame/README.md

 - After Pasting the files into the folder, Right click each file ( except for Help.txt ) and Select "Properties".
 Tick the box **"Unblock"** if visible and ensure that **"Read Only" is ticked/enabled.**

-- Return to the G01 folder ( **Windows Key + R Saved Games\OTG**   Press Enter ) and replace **"GzGameUserSettings.json"** with the version you downloaded aswell as placing *another* copy of **"Help.txt"**.
+- Inside the G01 folder ( **Windows Key + R Saved Games\OTG**   Press Enter ) and place another copy of **"Help.txt"** inside the folder, then Right-Click **"GzGameUserSettings.json"**, select Properties and ensure Read Only is ***NOT*** ticked.

+-  Open the file **"GzGameUserSettings.json"** with Notepad.

+-  You should see a large list of settings and their current values.
+Look for these entries and set the values to match the ones shown:

+      "viewDistanceQuality": 0,
+       "antiAliasingQuality": 0,
+	"textureQuality": 0,
+	"shadowQuality": 0,
+	"effectsQuality": 0,
+	"globalIlluminationQuality": 0,
+	"reflectionQuality": 0,
+	"postProcessQuality": 0,
+	"foliageQuality": 0,
+	"shadingQuality": 0,
+	"displayGamma": 1.7000000476837158,
+	"bUseVSync": false,
+	"resolutionScalingMethod": "DLSSResolutionScaling",
+	"resolutionScaleValue": 0,
+	"antiAliasingMethod": 0,
+	"dLSSMode": 5,

+- Next, scroll down towards the bottom of the file and set these entries to match the values shown.

+	"hideoutMeshMinLODQuality": 0,
+	"gameMeshMinLODQuality": 0,
+	"bMotionBlurActive": false,
+	"bIsPerformanceMode": true,
+	"bHardwareRayTracingEnabled": false,

-- Ensure that the file **"GzGameuserSettings.json"** is ***not*** set to Read Only.
-This is important as it will allow you to change your sensitivity, volume, resolution and scaling methods inside the game menu without having to edit this file!
+- Save and exit the file.
+Do ***not*** set the file to Read Only.
+This is important as doing so would not allow you to change your sensitivity, volume, resolution and scaling methods inside the game menu!

-- Return to the location of your backed up files and open "GzGameUserSettings.json"

 # Changing Settings ingame